okami101/vuetify-admin/docs/guide/tutorial.md

 This tutorial will show you how to get quick ready for admin development, by using the faking API server [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

-:::tip SOURCE CODE
+::: tip SOURCE CODE
 You will find complete source code of this tutorial [in the main repo](https://github.com/okami101/vtec-admin/tree/master/examples/tutorial).
 :::

-:::tip I PREFER PLAY WITH REAL API BACKEND
+::: tip I PREFER PLAY WITH REAL API BACKEND
 Check [API Platform tutorial](#api-platform) or more advanced [Laravel guide](laravel.md) for quick starting with generators samples or [create your own provider](data-providers.md) for your custom API.
 This tutorial stay useful as it's more focused on how to play with Vtec Admin with any existing API.
 :::